HkiPythonWorkshops/Workshops/ws5/material.md

 Then start cranking out CSS!
 You probably want to add ``class``or ``id`` attributes to your HTML so it's easier to add styles.

+## Adding data from another API

+We're fetching data from Finnkino, but how about combining that with movie reviews from [Leffatykki's API](http://www.leffatykki.com/api)?

+By now you know how to add a new service, how to fetch data from an API with ``requests`` and how to use import that service in your main app.
+You'll probably want to add a method in your main app where you fetch data from both APIs and combine it before it passing it onto to the movie template.

+## Build something even cooler
+You now know how to use Flask to build a small web app and how to bring in data from external sources.
+There is a huge number of open APIs offering all kinds of data out there.
+Some need you to register and request an API key to access the data, but after that you'll get access to enormous amounts of data.
+Use your imagination to make something cool!